 - You may have an issue finding a job, especially if the potential employer will run a background check on you.
 You will also not be able to get a security clearance to do a government job.

 - Some landlords will not rent to you if you have a criminal conviction.

 - You will not be able to get financial aid for college classes with a conviction.

-    - It will look unfavorable if you attempt to get custody of children.
+- It will look unfavorable if you attempt to get custody of the children.

-    - If you are an immigrant, you may be deported for a drug possession conviction.
+- You may be deported for a drug possession conviction if you are an immigrant.

 A drug possession conviction can carry many other consequences.
 Fortunately, Christopher Chaney can speak with you honestly and help reduce your charges.

-    If you are facing drug charges in Southern California, trusted criminal defense attorney Christopher Chaney and his team of dedicated Los Angeles drug attorneys have both the experience and empathy you need to effectively fight your charges and begin to get your life back on track.
+If you face drug charges in Southern California, trusted criminal defense attorney Christopher Chaney and his team of dedicated Los Angeles drug attorneys have both the experience and empathy you need to effectively fight your charges and begin to get your life back on track.